Kariba, Zimbabwe

 Kariba is a resort town in Mashonaland West province, Zimbabwe, located close to the Kariba Dam at the north-eastern end of Lake Kariba, near the Zambian border.
 According to the 2022 Population Census, the town had a population of 27,600.

 Located in the Zambezi Valley, Kariba is well known for its balmy climate and proximity to Lake Kariba, that draws in thousands of tourists all year round.

 History

 The pre-colonial population of the area were Tonga.

 The town was established to house workers who were constructing the dam in the mid to late 1950s and was constructed by the contractor Costain.
 After the completion of the dam wall and the power station (Kariba South Power Station) quite a few impressive monuments were built in the early 1960s i.e. the Roman Catholic church located at the Kariba Heights (St. Barbara) and next to it the Pat McClean Theatre named after Patricia McClean a well known wealthy resident of Kariba Heights.

+On 11 August 2026, the ferry Mbuya Nehanda running from Kariba to Chalala capsized, resulting in the death of at least 72 people, including 18 children.
+It is believed to be the deadliest boat disaster in Zimbabwe's history.